Bodyguard (2011 Hindi film): Overseas

 Meanwhile, the film grossed a record-breaking 11 lakh (1.1 million) Dirhams on Tuesday, its opening day in Dubai, making it the highest opening day ever.

 The film collected $1.25 million in four days, and $1.7 million in six days in the United Arab Emirates.

 In the United Kingdom, the film ranked at number 9 in the UK Top 10, and collected an impressive £64,000 on Tuesday, its first day of release, though it was a limited release with screens at only 32 cinemas.
 On Wednesday, a full release in 51 cinemas raked in £195,000, making it the highest opening day ever for any Indian film, and breaking the box office record for week-day collection set by My Name is Khan.
 The film grossed £840,000 in six days.

 In the North America, the film collected $295,000 on its first day of release, and $3.8 million in four days.

 In Australia, the film collected $100,000 in three days, and $250,000 in five days.

 In Pakistan, the film collected Rs.
 5 million on its first day of release.
 In the overall overseas market, Bodyguard grossed $3.8 million in four days, while the total collections amounted to $5.25 million over the extended weekend.

 As of 4 January 2012, the film has grossed $8.3 million ($14 million in 2020) from all overseas markets.

 Music

 The film's songs are composed by Himesh Reshammiya along with one song by Pritam Chakraborty while the lyrics are penned by Neelesh Misra and Shabbir Ahmed.
 The music rights were sold to T-Series for ₹6 crore.

 The film score is composed by Sandeep Shirodkar.

-The melody of the song Teri Meri is inspired from the very old carols representing spiritual singing of Orthodox Romanian Church tradition, usually sung on Christmas celebrations by many Orthodox Christians (which can be Romanian celebrities, such as Cleopatra Stratan in 2009 or Paula Seling in 2009/ priests in 2008/ or sung by normal people) to express their joy for Christ's birth.
-Carols preserves some of the oldest Romanian poetic achievements being inspired from Holy Scripture and Holy Tradition, occupying an important place in the creation of Romanian people.
+The melody of the song "Teri Meri" is reportedly inspired from the very old carols representing spiritual singing of Orthodox Romanian Church tradition, usually sung on Christmas celebrations by many Orthodox Christians (which can be Romanian celebrities, such as Cleopatra Stratan in 2009 or Paula Seling in 2009/ priests in 2008/ or sung by normal people) to express their joy for Christ's birth.

-The translation of the original Romanian spiritual song "La Vifleem Colo-n Jos" lyrics should be emphasized and compared with the Indian version, since for Christians Orthodox may represent a blasphemy the fact the copyrights of the melody were taken and changed the lyrics of something which it is not owned.